The Rabbit in the Year of the Wood Snake 2025

 Wood is both stubborn and flexible.
 Yin Wood (as characterised by Soen, the wind of the South East) is thorough as well as organised: “gentle and thorough but ultimately adamant” as the Book of Changes has it.

-Hexagram 53 of the Book of Changes, “Gradual Progress” describes this: the tree on the mountain grows against all the odds either because it throws itself absolutely upon the mercy of the tao or because it has a detailed plan that it follows meticulously.
+Hexagram 53 of the Book of Changes, “Gradual Progress” relates also: the tree on the mountain grows against all the odds either because it throws itself absolutely upon the mercy of the tao or because it has a detailed plan that it follows meticulously.
 Or both.

 The Rabbit is said to cause the Dragon (next in sequence) to lose money.
 Perhaps the Dragon is distracted by a neighbour so apparently different in nature.
 These two are not a great pairing but the fact is that the Rabbit sitting between the Tiger and the Dragon, shares qualities with both.

 Partnership with the Tiger is sometimes formalised as the House of Progress#.
 The Rabbit offers carrot while the Tiger wields a stick.
-This arrangement exemplifies the truism that more is achieved with a kind word and a gun than with a kind word alone.
-This alliance is particularly visible during 2022.
+More may be achieved perhaps with a kind word and a gun than with a kind word alone.

 Finally it’s worth appreciating that the wooden table you’re probably seated by is wood but not Wood.
 Wood is always growing which is not true of anything else; not animals, people, cutting edges or stones.
 Usable Wood in feng shui terms, is alive.
 Many Masters consider dead Wood to be Earth, motionless and ashen.